tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ### Destructuring

 <!-- Ennen kuin siirrymme eteenpäin, tarkastellaan erästä pientä, mutta käyttökelpoista ES6:n mukanaan tuomaa uutta piirrettä Javascriptissä, eli muuttujaan sijoittamisen yhteydessä tapahtuvaa [destrukturointia](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment). -->
-Before we move onward, we will take a look at a small but useful feature of the JavaScript language that was added in the ES6 specification, that allows us to [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) values from objects and arrays upon assignment.
+Before we move forward, we will take a look at a small but useful feature of the JavaScript language that was added in the ES6 specification, that allows us to [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) values from objects and arrays upon assignment.

 <!-- Jouduimme äskeisessä koodissa viittaamaan propseina välitettyyn dataan hieman ikävästi muodossa _props.name_ ja _props.age_.
 Näistä _props.age_ pitää toistaa komponentissa kahteen kertaan. -->

 In our previous code we had to reference the data passed to our component as _props.name_ and _props.age_.
-Out of these two expressions we had to repeat _props.age_ twice in our code.
+Of these two expressions we had to repeat _props.age_ twice in our code.

 Since <i>props</i> is an object